iamsayan/wp-last-modified-info/README.md

 Using this plugin, display last modified info of your wordpress posts and pages.
 Use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages.
 This plugin also adds 'dateModified' schema markup on WordPress posts automatically.

 * Allows you to display Last modified information in your posts and pages individually.
 * Provides you with options to display the last modified/last updated date above or below your posts and pages.
-You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after content.
+You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after the content.
 * Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
-* Inserts 'dateModified' schama markup to your WordPress posts and pages automatically.
+* Inserts 'dateModified' schema markup to your WordPress posts automatically.
-* Allows you to display last modified info in all posts types column and publish meta box in the dashboard.
+* Allows you to display last modified info on all post types column and publish meta box in the dashboard.
-* Allows you to sort posts/pages by last updated/modified info.
+* Allows you to sort posts/pages of last updated/modified info.
+* Allows you to display last modified info on your post as human readable format i.e. Days/weeks/months/years ago.
+* Allows you to display last modified info of all posts in the WordPress admin bar.
 * You can also add template tags to your theme files.
-Tag: `<?php get_last_modified_info(); ?>`
+Go to the FAQ section for more information.
+* And you can customize all and everything.

 ### Compatibility ###